mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/overview.md

   - add / remove request headers and parameters
   - stop middleware execution and return a custom response

 - `session`: Provides access to information relating to the session such as quota, rate limits, access allowances and auth data for a specific key.
 Consequently, this is available only for Custom Authentication, Post, Post Authentication and Response hooks.
+Session data is read only with the exception of a `meta_data` key/value field that is written to the session store, allowing different plugins to share data.

 - `response`: Populated with the upstream HTTP response data.
 Consequently, this is only available to Post and Response hooks.

 The availability of data for each [plugin type]({{< ref "plugins/plugin-types/plugintypes" >}}) is summarized in the table below: